Metrizing Fairness: Fairness in Supervised Learning

 \section{Fairness in Supervised Learning}

 We study regression and classification problems of the form

 that aim to predict a property~$Y \in \mc Y\subseteq\R$ (the output) of a human being characterized by a feature vector~$X\in\mc X\subseteq \R^d$ (the input).
 Here, $\mc H$ represents a family of Borel-measurable hypotheses~$h:\mc X\to\mathbb{R}$, and $L:\R\times\R\rightarrow\R_+$ represents a lower semi-continuous loss function that quantifies the discrepancy between the predicted output~$h(X)$ and the actual output~$Y$.
 Throughout the paper we assume that individuals have a protected attribute~$A\in\mc A=\{0,1\}$ that encodes their race, religion, age or sex etc. Note that the protected attribute~$A$ may impact the feature vector~$X$ or even be one of the features.
 If discrimination with respect to~$A$ is undesired or legally forbidden, however, one should seek classifiers and regressors~$h(X)$ that make no use of~$A$.
-Unfortunately, deleting~$A$ from the list of features (which is sometimes referred to as `fairness by unawareness' \citep{ref:barocas-hardt-narayanan}) is not helpful because the entirety of data collected about a person typically provides enough information to infer~$A$ with high reliability.
+Unfortunately, deleting~$A$ from the list of features (which is sometimes referred to as `fairness by unawareness' \citep{ref:barocas-hardt-narayanan}) is not enough to make $h$ fair because the entirety of data collected about a person typically provides enough information to infer~$A$ with high reliability.
 Instead of ignoring~$A$, we require the classifiers and regressors to satisfy formal statistical notions of fairness, which are defined in terms of conditional probability distributions.
-One of the most widely used notions of fairness in machine learning is statistical parity.
+The following definition unifies several popular group fairness criteria. \begin{definition}[Group-fairness] A hypothesis~$h\in\mc H$ is fair at the level $\varepsilon \geq 0 $ with respect to some scoring function $S: \R \times \mathcal Y \to \R$ and family of conditioning sets $\mathcal C = \{ \mc C_j\}_{j\in\mc J}$ with $\mc C_j \subseteq \mc X \times \mc Y$ for all $j \in \mc J \subseteq \mathbb N$ if